English to English noun

 10 |

-the grammatical category for the forms of nouns and pronouns and verbs that are used depending on the number of entities involved (singular or dual or plural) | Example:
+the grammatical category for the forms of nouns and pronouns and verbs that are used depending on the number of entities involved (singular or dual or plural) | | Example: in English the subject and the verb must agree in number

 source: wordnet30